tendy-s/OutDoorly/README.md

 - Review will be added to the park reviews

 #### Users can submit photos from their visit to the park.
-- Allow user to upload an image (or multiple images)
+- Allow a user to upload an image (or multiple images)
-- Allow user to caption images
+- Allow a user to caption images
 - Images are tagged to the park that they were uploaded to
 - Image will be added to the image gallery

 ### Finally, draw 2-3 rough sketch prototypes of some key tasks of your app.
 Sketch these physically on paper and then scan and add to your repo.
 (If you’d like to use sketch/prototype software because that’s easier somehow, you can, but we’d advise against it as these prototypes should be low-fidelity (i.e. look bad)).

+#### Note: all text below is not finalized.

 ![Screen 1](https://github.com/tendy-s/parksAndRec/assets/51394856/4079ae30-f59a-4fab-b860-57dcd5365dc0)
 ![Screen 2](https://github.com/tendy-s/parksAndRec/assets/51394856/f599f704-d102-4ce7-aed1-4e425adec820)